-Ciao, I am Suzie, Welcome to our never-ending renovation and decoration of an over 200 years old house in the South of Italy!
-I started this blog on December 31, 2006 when still living in Beijing, China.
-The very first blog post is the story of finding the house.
+And welcome to our big project, an over 200 years old house in the South of Italy!
+I started to blog on December 31, 2006 while living in China.
+The very first post is the story of finding the house.

 In summer 2011, finally(!), the house was ready to move in.
 We call Pizzo now our European home base.
 We spent spring and summer in our beautiful home, and are happy to welcome family and friends.

-In this blog I call our house "palazzo" although it's NOT a palace.
+Although we call our house "palazzo" it's NOT a palace.
 Italians do call residential buildings in the city that usually have no garden "a palazzo".
-If the house would be in the country side with a large garden, it would be called "a villa".
+If the house would be in the country side with a garden, it would be called "a villa".

 Don't they have simple houses in Italy?, you will wonder.

 If you translate "house" into Italian, it's the word "casa".
 However, this term is used by Italians more for "home", like "casa mia" which means "my home".
 It can of course also stand for "my house" - or even "my apartment".
 But Italians don't really say "my apartment", it's always "casa mia".